lw8192/Red-Team-Rising/ActiveDirectory/ReadMe.md

 AD: depends on DNS server, typical DC hosts DNS server that is authoritative for a given domain.
 Account types: domain admins, service accounts (can be domain admins), local admins (can't access the DC), domain users.
 Authentication mechanisms: Kerberos (uses ticket granting tickets and services to authenticate users) or NTLM (traditional Windows authentication).
+Kerberos: default authentication service that uses ticket-granting tickets and service tickets to authenticate users and give users access to other resources across the domain.
+Intended to be more secure than NTLM (uses 3rd party ticket authorization and stronger encryption).
 [PayloadAllTheThings - Most Common Paths to AD Compromise](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Active%20Directory%20Attack.md#most-common-paths-to-ad-compromise)
 Typical AD pen test:
 - Exploit host on domain and gain access  as a domain user